Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

   ![Diagram](./images/github.png)

   All branches contain identical Jenkins files, which were recognized and executed by the pipeline.
+The image stage has pull in docker hub with versioning set to jma-2.0.

   ![Diagram](./images/multibranchpipeline.png)